pmean/build-website/text/07/TrackingAdverseEventsPart2.md

 Inadequate tissue is another serious concern.
 This occurs about 7.5% of the time or roughly once in every 13 patients.
 Notice that no instances of inadequate tissue occurred after the changes were made.
-We can\'t really estimate the rate very well with this data, but we suspect that it is small (less than 2%) and it represents a sudden drop in the rate from what we observed prior to the intervention.
+We can't really estimate the rate very well with this data, but we suspect that it is small (less than 2%) and it represents a sudden drop in the rate from what we observed prior to the intervention.